Democracy in Taiwan

 in times of old

-Bhäraté: This poem is nonsense.
+Bhäraté: This poem is naive nonsense!
 What's written here about Taiwan can be said of many countries.

 Chariya: Maybe so, but isn't it a goal that's worth aspiring for?

-Satoru: The older I become, the less I'm sure.
-Unless there's a fundamental shift in human conciousness, I sense all political formulas will be useless.
+Satoru: The older I become, the less sure I am.
+Without a fundamental shift in human conciousness, perhaps all political formulas are useless.

 previous - main page - next